When is Enola Holmes' Netflix release date? See the trailer for Millie Bobby Brown's Sherlock film

 Netflix had originally revealed Enola Holmes’ release date in rather a cryptic fashion – the streamer released a teaser trailer for the film back in August, with the caption: “alone loshme reeebtpms wnettyrhitd”.

-When solved, the anagram reads: Enola Holmes September twenty-third – therefore, it appears the film is set to land on Netflix on Wednesday 23rd September – and this was confirmed by the platform later in August.
+When solved, the anagram reads: Enola Holmes September twenty-third – implying the film was set to land on Netflix on Wednesday 23rd September – and this was confirmed by the platform later in August.

 What is Enola Holmes about?